oskapt/docker-gitlab/README.md

 09/23/2013 - Postfix is running now as a daemon, launched out of `/start`.
 I couldn't (quickly) find a nice way to put it under supervisor, so if you have any thoughts, let me know at github.
+09/24/2013 - It's now running an SSH server mapped to port 2222 on the docker host.
+Push/pull/keys over SSH with gitlab-shell all seem to work.

 Not Tested / Known Not To Work
 ==============================